RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP12155876/README.md

 - With a game cartridge installed: **POWER LED ON, VIDEO, AUDIO** (Gameplay seems to be working fine)
 - With the Burn-in test cartridge installed: **POWER LED ON, VIDEO, AUDIO** (All tests pass)

+The console seems to be working as it should from an initial testing perspective.
+There can be other issues which will be found during the "Testing and validation" performed stage later.

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)

 # Disassembly